RutvijBhutaiya/Popularity-of-Songs---Machine-Hack/README.md

 For analysis we removed allmusic from the Genre list due to biaseness.
 Also, we excluded 2019 from the chart due to data avaliable for only few months of 2019 year.

+One intresting this we identified, is that rock music was the only player till 2000.
+So, we can assume that all the music creativity comes after or we have data for all other Genre after 2000.